mario-wz/web_scraping_python/README.md

-A basic web scraping project that done with python.
+Web scraping projects that done with python.
+Very basic.